AndreaBozzo/numstat/README.md

-# C Learning Repository (numstat)
+# C-repo - Learning Repository

 A collection of C programming exercises and utilities.
 Started as a statistics calculator, now includes various learning projects.

-**Note**: This repository will be renamed in the future to better reflect its purpose as a compilation of C exercises rather than a single project.

 My first attempts at C programming.